mustafaparekh/petsproject/README.md

 6) The flow of program is that it:

-a) Loads the JSON data
+a.
+Loads the JSON data
-b) Seggregates the data according to gender
+b.
+Seggregates the data according to gender
-c) Then for each gender, it filters the pet type and returns a sorted string list
+c.
+Then for each gender, it filters the pet type and returns a sorted string list

 Known Issues